 Symptoms of Bipolar Disorder

 There are symptoms of mania and symptoms of depression.

 Symptoms of mania are really associated with not only an elevated mood but a change in energy and sleep and impulsivity and those really are the hallmark symptoms.

 Not sleeping, not tired energized productive sometimes creative and elevated sometimes an irritable mood those really are hallmark symptoms.

-The flipside is really looking for a depression and this is where most patients with bipolar disorder live they spend more time depressed than they do manic or hypomanic.
+The flipside is really looking for depression and this is where most patients with bipolar disorder live they spend more time depressed than they do manic or hypomanic.

 That mood change depressed mood not enjoying things we look for a sleep pattern most commonly sleeping too much with a profound sense of feeling slowed down and depressed.